CRIS Privacy Notice

 The potential recipients of the data

 Oxford Health NHS Foundation Trust are also part of the CRIS Network, therefore authorised researchers from this network may be granted access the Oxford Health NHS Foundation Trust CRIS pseudonymised data set.
 This is a group of highly innovative NHS Mental Health Trusts who are working together to accelerate research work in dementia and mental health.
-For further information on this network and its members please see the CRIS Network website.

 The data retention period